alcf-lidar/alcf/README.md

 Supported models
 ----------------

-The following models are supported:
+The following GCM, NWP models and reanalyses are supported:

 - CMIP5
 - MERRA2